The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: Extracting the gravito-magnetic potential

 \subsection{Fourier analysis}

-The spatial properties of the extracted fields are then analysed in Fourier space, where power spectra provide a compact statistical description of how structures are distributed across scales.
+\WB{In order to solve Equation~(\ref{eq:vector_pot}), \citet{bruniComputingGeneralrelativisticEffects2014a} and \citet{thomasFullyNonlinearPostFriedmann2015} proposed to derive the properties of the extracted fields in Fourier space,} where power spectra provide a compact statistical description of how structures are distributed across scales.
 Following the convention below, the power spectrum of a vector field $\mathbf{v}$ is defined as the sum of the power spectra of its components:

 where $P_{\mathbf{v}}(k)$ is given by spherically averaging over the Fourier modes, as the field is assumed statistically isotropic.
 Here, the reader must note that a more rigorous approach would involve considering a power spectrum tensor with six degrees of freedom, which includes contributions from both transverse and longitudinal components.
 In fact, the definition~(\ref{eq:power_spectrum}) only represents the trace of this power spectrum tensor.
 Moreover, the assumption of statistical isotropy may not be valid for simulations with small boxes, like IllustrisTNG, where structures evolve in the highly non-linear regime.
 However, the present paper does not explore these details, as the primary focus at this stage is on the overall magnitude of the vector potential, leaving a more in-depth analysis to future work.